Table of Contents

-I used WordPress to develop the simple but fast-loading website that students can easily load in their cellphones.
-It scores a perfect speed of 100% in mobile (Figure 1).
+I used WordPress to develop the simple but fast-loading website that students can easily load on their cellphones.
+It scores an almost perfect speed of 99% in both mobile and desktop (Figure 1).

 The instructional material website simply works.
 No frills, no fuss.

 I had a limited two-day training on the use of Moodle before the COVID-19 pandemic began.
-By a stroke of luck, I was able to use the LMS as a modular learning tool in the middle of the semester when the government declared a nationwide Enhanced Community Quarantine (ECQ) to stem the brewing spread of the dreaded virus.
+By a stroke of luck, I could use the LMS as a modular learning tool in the middle of the semester when the government declared a nationwide Enhanced Community Quarantine (ECQ) to stem the brewing spread of the dreaded virus.

-Using a Learning Management System (LMS) such as the free, open-source Modular Object-Oriented Dynamic Learning Environment (Moodle™) can help a lot in designing quizzes and periodical examinations.
-The once time-consuming task of checking the students quizzes and periodical examinations is done real time.
+Using a Learning Management System (LMS) such as the free, open-source Modular Object-Oriented Dynamic Learning Environment (MOODLE) can help a lot in designing quizzes and periodic examinations.
+The once time-consuming task of checking the students’ quizzes and periodic examinations is done real time.

 Students get their quiz or exam results in a matter of seconds.
 Once they submit their quiz, long exam, or midterm or final exam, they get the results right away.